The effect of cranial electrotherapy stimulation on preoperative anxiety and hemodynamic responses

-To evaluate the effect of a specified treatment course with CES on patients’ preoperative anxiety levels when compared to sham treatment under the same experimental conditions in subjects meeting the inclusion and exclusion criteria.
+To evaluate the effect of a specified treatment course with cranial electrotherapy stimulation (CES) on patients’ preoperative anxiety levels when compared to sham treatment under the same experimental conditions in subjects meeting the inclusion and exclusion criteria.

-The primary effectiveness endpoint was the change from baseline in the post-treatment scores on the Likert anxiety scale compared to the sham group at the end point of the study.
+The primary outcome measure was the change from baseline in the post-treatment scores on the Likert anxiety scale compared to the sham group at the end point of the study.

 Key Inclusion Criteria

-• Preoperative patients between the ages of 18-65 awaiting surgery under general anesthesia.
+- Preoperative patients ages of 18-65 years awaiting surgery under general anesthesia.

-• Must meet the American Association of Anesthesiology Physical Classification Criteria 1 and 2.
+- Must meet American Association of Anesthesiology Physical Classification Criteria 1 & 2.

 Key Exclusion Criteria